 The Company maintains its cash and cash equivalents with high-credit quality financial institutions, thus limiting its exposure to credit risk on such financial assets.

 The Company's secondary exposure to credit risk is on its receivables.
-This risk is minimal as receivables consist primarily of refundable government sales taxes and interest accrued on GIC investments.
+This risk is minimal as receivables consist primarily of refundable government sales taxes.